 Universities can be excellent examples of organisations working towards greater sustainability.
 Using university business, facilities and campus as teaching resources can help to raise the profile of sustainability issues and enhance student learning.
 Examples include using university environmental performance data in the teaching of statistics, considering institutional procurement policies and practices as a case study for sustainable procurement in a Business class, or exploring food security issues in a Nutrition Class.
 The Sustainability Living Lab (USOS, no date) at the University of Saskatchewan can help support this approach by providing assistance and suggesting potential student projects.

 Link informal learning to the formal curriculum through co-curricular activities that bridge the formal and informal spheres (Winter et al, 2012).
-It is useful to link subject content with initiatives run by the Students’ Union, like its Sustainability Committee or through U of S sustainability student groups or student volunteer opportunities.
+It is useful to link subject content with initiatives run by the Students’ Union, like its Sustainability Committee, or through USask sustainability student groups or student volunteer opportunities.
 Other opportunities include work-based learning and independent study modules.

 - AASHE [Association for the Advancement of Sustainability in Higher Education].
 Sustainability Curriculum Resources.